-Regardless of what you eat, too much bad bacteria can leave you literally starved of all the nutrients you put in your body, causing illness and disease.
+Regardless of what you eat, too many bad bacteria can leave you starved of all the nutrients you put in your body, causing illness and disease.

 To make things worse, the pathogens (the bad guys) create more waste acid increasing the problem.

 If you don’t digest and convert your food into red blood cells for growth and repair, it will have a negative effect on your health, affecting your energy levels, making you sick and increasing the ageing process.

 Your red blood cells transform into different cells around your body, your liver, brain, skin and even heart.